Television in Poland

-Television in Poland was introduced in 1937.
+Television in Poland was introduced on an experimental basis in 1937.
 It was state owned, and was interrupted by the Second World War in 1939.
 Television returned to Poland in 1952 and for several decades was controlled by the communist government.
 Colour television was introduced in Poland in 1971.
 Private television stations in Poland appeared around the time of the fall of communism, with PTV Echo (once a member of the local channels of Polonia 1) becoming the first private station in Poland (and in the former Eastern Bloc).